finos/community/governance/Standards-Projects/README.md

 Contributions to FINOS standards projects are governed by the [Community Specification License](https://github.com/finos/standards-project-blueprint/blob/master/1._Community_Specification_License-v1.md) (the "CSL").
 The CSL specifies the copyright and patent rights licensed by contributors to implementers of the specification, as well as the other terms applicable to contributions.
 Generally, contributors authorize anyone to produce specification-compliant implementations of: (1) any draft version of the specification that they contributed to, and (2) any final specification approved by the project (except for patent claims properly excluded by the contributor).

 Every participant to a FINOS standards project must agree to the [Community Specification Contributor License Agreement 1.0](https://github.com/finos/standards-project-blueprint/blob/master/.0_CS_Contributor_License_Agreement.md) ("CLA") as it applies to that project.
-Participants contributing on behalf of their employers must have permission to sign the CLA on behalf of their employer.
+Participants contributing on behalf of their employers must have permission to agree to the CLA on behalf of their employer.

-By signing the CLA, participants agree to the terms of the following project policies:
+By agreeing the CLA, participants agree to the terms of the following project policies:
 * [Community Specification License](https://github.com/finos/standards-project-blueprint/blob/master/.0_CS_Contributor_License_Agreement.md) (described above)
 * [Community Specification Governance Policy](https://github.com/finos/standards-project-blueprint/blob/master/1._Community_Specification_License-v1.md) (setting out the project governance rules)
 * [Community Specification Contribution Policy](https://github.com/finos/standards-project-blueprint/blob/master/6._Contributing.md) (setting out the workflow for making contributions to the project)